FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-03-10-create-build-pipeline-for-angular-and-aspnetcore-app-with-visual-studio-team-services.md

 ![GithubRepository](https://cdn.offering.solutions/img/articles/2018-03-10/2018-03-1001_36_00.jpg)

 One of the last steps is to execute a `dotnet publish` to get the final results of our build.
-We can add a new task like we did before just running the `dotnet publish` command.
+We can add a new task like we did before running the `dotnet publish` command.
 Be aware that we also set the `--configuration release` again and also as an output we pass the `$(build.artifactstagingdirectory)` with `--output $(build.artifactstagingdirectory)`.
 This one gets automatically filled by VSTS.
-I also like to zip the output which you do not have to do, I just like having one file as an output as this file gets unzipped automatically when it gets released to an azure web app.
+I also like to zip the output which you do not have to do, I like having one file as an output as this file gets unzipped automatically when it gets released to an azure web app.

 ![GithubRepository](https://cdn.offering.solutions/img/articles/2018-03-10/2018-03-1001_53_17.jpg)